lilymtle/oshawa-connect/README.md

         <summary>November 5, 2025</summary>
         <ul>
             <li>
-                I am back in Canada and I am transitioning back into my routine again.
-I'll have more time to work on this project since my contract with MOH has ended.
-However, on top of job hunting, I'm also going to be juggling some professional and personal development.
-I'll need to plan on how I'll organize my time for this project, job hunting, learning, and self-care/hobbies! 😅
+                I am back in Canada and I am transitioning back into my routine again. <strike>I'll have more time to work on this project since my contract with MOH has ended.</strike> However, on top of job hunting, I'm also going to be juggling some professional and personal development.
+I'll need to plan on how I'll organize my time for this project, job hunting, learning, and self-care/hobbies! 😅 <em>Edit: my contract was renewed for another two months!</em>
             </li>
         </ul>
     </details>